 I love this recipe which gives you a tender crumb as well as balanced flavor.
 There’s nothing I would consider “robust” in the flavors – mild is a better term but if robust is what you want – up those spices any way you like.

 How’s your Holiday season going?
-We are keeping very busy here with arts, crafts, decorating, shopping and of course our work on Yum Goggle.
+We are keeping very busy here with arts, crafts, decorating, and shopping.

 Let’s get to the recipe that, as you can see, we made in a small Bundt pan that holds 6-7 cups.
 I found my pan, still in its original box from the 50’s or 60’s in the back of my Nana’s cabinets after she passed away.
 I love it’s small – ness.
 However, you can use a 9 x 15 loaf pan or a 9×9 square pan.